johmin8888/johmin8888.github.io/_posts/2024-11-20-raspberrypi-setup-2.md

 > If you encounter the error `Cannot currently show the desktop`, resolve it by manually setting the resolution through the Raspberry Pi configuration menu.
 See Section [E.2](#e2-realvnc-viewer-error-cannot-currently-show-the-desktop) for more details.
 {: .prompt-warning }

+## A. Appendix

+### A.1.
+Common USB gadget modules

+- `g_ether` emulates a **USB Ethernet adapter**, allowing network communication between the device and the host.
+It is used for networking between the Raspberry Pi and a host such as via SSH over a USB cable.
+- `g_serial` emulates a **USB-to-serial converter**, enabling serial communication like a COM port.
+It is used for debugging or controlling the Raspberry Pi via serial connection.
+- `g_mass_storage` emulates a **USB flash drive or external storage device**, making the device appear as a storage medium to the host.
+It is enabled when sharing files with a host by emulating a USB flash drive.
+- `g_hid` emulates a **USB Human Interface Device (HID)**, such as a keyboard, mouse, or joystick.
+- `g_audio` emulates a **USB audio device**, such as a microphone or speaker.
+It is used to utilize the Raspberry Pi as a USB microphone or speaker.
+- `g_webcam` emulates a **USB Video Class (UVC) device**, making the device appear as a webcam.
+It is enabled to stream video from the Raspberry Pi's camera module as a USB webcam.
+- `g_midi` emulates a **USB MIDI device**, allowing the device to act as a musical instrument interface.
+It is used when connecting the Raspberry Pi to a MIDI-compatible musical instrument.
+- `g_multi` combines multiple functionalities (e.g., Ethernet + mass storage or Ethernet + serial).
+- `g_acm_ms` combines **serial (ACM)** and **mass storage**.
+- `g_ncm` emulates a **USB Ethernet device** using the NCM protocol, which is faster than RNDIS.
+- `g_cdc` emulates a **CDC Ethernet device**, providing an alternative USB networking.

 ## E. Error Notes

 ### E.1.
 Device is detected under the "Ports (COM & LPT)" tree

 On Windows 10, the Raspberry Pi device might not be recognized as an Ethernet gadget and may instead appear as a USB device under "Ports (COM & LPT)."
-This issue can be resolved by installing the **RNDIS/Ethernet Gadget** driver[^fn-nth-1].
+This issue can be resolved by installing the **RNDIS/Ethernet Gadget** driver[^1].

 1. Download the RNDIS driver from this link: <https://modclouddownloadprod.blob.core.windows.net/shared/mod-duo-rndis.zip>.
     - Alternatively, use this file link: [RNDIS/Ethernet Gadget](/media/20241120-raspberrypi-setup-2/mod-duo-rndis.zip)